sberlin/dotfiles/README.md

 * Various Stack Overflow pages
 * Terminal habits

 Made to work with [KiTTY](http://www.9bis.net/kitty), a fork of [PuTTY](http://www.putty.org) to use with Windows.
-A gist for the required configuration will be added soon.
+The necessary session options are documented in [this gist](https://gist.github.com/sberlin/cc71df9caf9d1b53219a2c30da29363d).

 ### Installation
 ```sh